sisl/DividedRectangles.jl/docs/src/algorithm.md

 ```
 ---

-- The left plot shows the intervals for the DIRECT method after 5 iterations on the Branin function, see the test functions section in the appendix.
+- The left plot shows the intervals for the DIRECT method after 5 iterations on the Branin function.
 The right plot shows the interval objective function values versus their radii, which is useful for identifying intervals to split with further evaluations.

 ![page_12](https://github.com/user-attachments/assets/34da1f5e-c983-45cc-8b6c-531184d4b756)